keivanipchihagh/x-ui/README.md

 > There is no need to set any *NS* records if you just want a vanilla VPN, but we will need them later on when working with Cloudflare workers.

 ## 🪖 (Optional) Hold on to your Firewalls!
 I always enjoy the extra security on my servers.
-If you enjoy it too, run `scripts/ufw.sh` to configure a minimal Firewall with default policies (allows ports **22**, **80**, **443** and **54321** for X-UI dashboard).
+If you enjoy it too, run `scripts/ufw.sh` to configure a minimal Firewall with default policies (allows ports **22**, **80**, **443**, and **54321** for X-UI dashboard).

 > **Warning**
-> With firewall enabled, you must allow each X-UI inbound port in firewall after you create it, or you won't be able to connect!
+> With the firewall enabled, you must allow each X-UI inbound port in the firewall after you create it, or you won't be able to connect!

 ## 🐳 Run it with Docker!
-[Docker](https://www.docker.com/) is the perfect wrapper for VPNs since it's clean and easy-peasy to setup stuff with.
+[Docker](https://www.docker.com/) is the perfect wrapper for VPNs since it's clean and easy to set up stuff with.
 Install Docker by running the `scripts/docker.sh` script.

 > **Note**
 > The script will install *Docker Engine*, *docker-compose* and add them to sudo group.

 ## 🚀 Let the dashboard, Begin!
-1. There is a file called `.env.template` which containes placeholders for variables that you must change to your liking.
-Afterwards, rename the file to `.env`.
+1. There is a file called `.env.template` which contains placeholders for variables that you must change to your liking.
+Afterward, rename the file to `.env`.
-2. Make sure nothing is blocking port **80** and **443** (like NGINX) until the end of this section.
+2. Make sure nothing is blocking ports **80** and **443** (like NGINX) until the end of this section.
 If there is any process using it at the time, stop it temporarily.
 3. Run the `build.sh` script which generates a free SSL certificate using [CertBot](https://certbot.eff.org/) and deploys the **X-UI** container.
 4. All done!
 Access your dashboard via `<SERVER-IP>:<DASHBOARD-PORT>` where the default dashboard port is `54321`.